osquery/osquery/docs/wiki/development/unit-tests.md

 ## Building a test

-Whatever component of osquery you're working on has it's own "CMakeLists.txt" file.
-For example, the _tables_ component (folder) has it's own "CMakeLists.txt"`" file at [osquery/tables/CMakeLists.txt](https://github.com/facebook/osquery/blob/master/osquery/tables/CMakeLists.txt).
+Each component of osquery you're working on has its own "CMakeLists.txt" file.
+For example, the _tables_ component (folder) has its own "CMakeLists.txt" file at [osquery/tables/CMakeLists.txt](https://github.com/facebook/osquery/blob/master/osquery/tables/CMakeLists.txt).
 The file that we're going to be modifying today is [osquery/CMakeLists.txt](https://github.com/facebook/osquery/tree/master/osquery/CMakeLists.txt).
-Edit that file to include the following contents:
+Edit that file to include the following content:

 ```CMake
 ADD_OSQUERY_TEST(example_test example_test.cpp)